karaul/fitplotter/README.md

 # fitplotter

-A simple one-page tool to plot parameters recorded in the sport .fit file
+A simple one-page tool to plot parameters recorded in the \*.fit file used by Garmin and Suunto.

 ## Motivation